benjaminy/Charcoal/Documentation/interactivity_lecture_notes.md

 time (relative to computing as a field), yet we still do not have programming language-level frameworks for interactive software that are generally considered "right" by software engineers and researchers.
-Contrast this with primitives for non-interactive software:
+Contrast this with primitives for non-interactive (i.e. sequential)
+software:

 | Primitive           | Description                                         |
 |---------------------|-----------------------------------------------------|